Luke Stoltman: Family and personal life

-Luke is the eldest of five siblings, all of which live in and around their hometown of Invergordon close to their father, Ben.
+Luke is the eldest of five siblings, all of whom live in and around their hometown of Invergordon close to their father, Ben.
 Luke's youngest brother Harry works for the Stoltman Brothers business and is currently training to compete in strongman competition.

-Luke married wife Kushi Stoltman in 2016 at a ceremony in Kincraig Castle Hotel, near Invergordon.
-The 8-year marriage came to an end in 2024 when Kushi publicly accused Luke of infidelity with strongwoman Melissa Peacock.
+Luke married wife Kushi Roberts in 2016 at a ceremony in Kincraig Castle Hotel, near Invergordon.
+Together they have a son named Koa.
+The marriage came to an end in 2024 when Kushi publicly accused Luke of infidelity with fellow strongwoman athlete Melissa Peacock.
+Since the divorce, Luke has continued his relationship with Melissa.

 Luke's mother Shiela died aged 56 in 2016.
 Both Luke and Tom regularly cite their mother's influence as key to inspiring them to succeed in their careers.

 In 2021 a permanent tribute to Luke and brother Tom was installed by Invergordon Community Council in their hometown, where the signs at the entrances to Invergordon were updated to include their names and achievements.
 The sign reads 'Welcome to Invergordon Hometown of the Stoltman Brothers World, European and UK Strongest Men'.

 Luke is a strong advocate for mental health and regularly speaks out on the topic and about how he benefited from speaking to a therapist after the death of his mother.
 Luke has worked as an ambassador for mental health charity Mikeysline.